 This living reef also provides critical habitat for first-year juvenile rockfishes (Sebastes spp.) that settle out of the water column as they transition from a pelagic to benthic life stage.
 Adult rockfishes, lingcod and other benthic fishes also inhabit the complex habitats within the structure of Cordell Bank.
 The most conspicuous invertebrates occurring in the deeper reef areas include octopus, crinoids, white plumed anemones, sea stars and tube polychaetes.

 Davidson Seamount's rocky outcrops, particularly near seamount peaks, are inhabited by a suite of deep-sea corals and sponges that are typically absent or quite rare in more typical ocean settings.
 Sea stars, anemones, crustaceans, octopus and fishes are common there.
-Recent explorations have discovered several species new to science.
+Expeditions in 2002 and 2006 observed 18 species new to science.